WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 New version of the WebSpellChecker plugin introduces the following updates:

 * Support of the Yoast SEO and ACF text fields
-* Spell Checking in the вЂњTitleвЂќ field
+* Spell Checking in the Titles field
 * Fixes for minor issues